KkCap/BT3AnimationWorker/README.md

 ## Features
 This tool can:
 - Change the speed of an animation
-- Join two animationa together (one after the other)
+- Join two animations together (one after the other)
-- Mix two animationa together (import single bone animations from one to another)
+- Mix two animations together (import single bone animations from one to another)

 ## Current state of the project
 It is "work in progress"...
 Let's say a pre-beta... but it should work! :D<br />